Pet Photographer: Create a Data Filtering Module

 Add the data management service

-To enable data capture on your robot, add and configure the data management service to capture and store data on your robot’s computer:
+To enable data capture on your machine, add and configure the data management service to capture and store data on your machine’s computer:

 An instance of the data management service named “dm”.
 The cloud sync and capturing options are toggled on and the directory is empty.
 The interval is set to 0.1